meilisearch/documentation/guides/main_concepts/search.md

 ### Try it out!

 Once you have added your data to Meilisearch, **give it a try**!
-Visit the [web interface](/guides/advanced_guides/web_interface.md) available at your MeiliSearch address in any browser.
+Open your web browser and enter MeiliSearch address to visit the [web interface](/guides/advanced_guides/web_interface.md).